Fall 2026

 Prerequisites

-You must have completed PSYC 100 and one other PSYC course both with a ‘C’ or better.
+PSYC 100 and one additional PSYC course with a grade of C or better.

 Description